Logo

 Mobile App Experience

-The mobile app emphasizes clarity and ease.
-It has millions of installs and strong ratings for usability.
-Balances, swaps, and transaction notifications are all accessible from a clean dashboard.
+The mobile app focuses on clarity and ease of use.
+Balances, swaps, and transaction notifications are accessible from a dashboard, and the interface is designed to support everyday wallet actions.

 Desktop Platform Experience

 The desktop client supports Windows, macOS, and Linux.
-It aims for a smooth experience with routine updates for stability and security.
+It provides routine updates aimed at stability and security, though your personal risk still depends heavily on device protection and correct recovery handling.

 Getting Started